 You can use an expert witness to establish duty, breach, or both.
 A medical expert witness, for example, might testify that a defendant doctor should have ordered a lab test after a patient described certain symptoms.
 An expert witness might establish breach of duty by, for example, examining the patient’s injury or illness to determine what treatment they received.

 One way to remember the relationship between negligence and liability in a personal injury claim is “negligence + damages + causation = liability.”
 Once you prove negligence, you must prove that you suffered damages (economic and non-economic losses).
 Damages might include medical expenses, lost earnings, pain and suffering, etc. You must also justify the amount of damages you are claiming.

 Once you prove negligence and damages, you must link them by proving causation.
 Proving causation means you proved it was the defendant’s negligence, not some other factor (an old back injury, for example), that caused your damages.

 Hiring a personal injury lawyer for your negligence claim is almost a necessity.
 Remember that almost any personal injury lawyer will not charge your for representation unless they win your case.
 Personal injury lawyers also almost always offer free initial consultations.
-So, contact a lawyer today for help with your claim.
+So, contact our personal injury lawyer in Queens or the Bronx today for help with your claim.